-The surface was still wet after staff had cleaned it earlier that morning, and our client sustained a fracture to her wrist in the accident.
+The surface of the marble floor was still wet after staff had cleaned it earlier that morning, and our client sustained a fracture to her wrist in the accident.
 She went to the local hospital in Faro where after having X-rays, she was told she had badly broken her wrist and that pins would have to be inserted.
 She subsequently underwent the operation while under general anaesthetic.

 To add to her distress, her fingers had swollen to a point where the doctors treating her couldn’t remove her wedding ring, so they had to cut it off instead.